CraicOverflow89/Krash/readme.md

 #### Equality Operators

-Conventional equality operators return `boolean` (can be used anywhere that a boolean is required).
+Conventional equality operators return `boolean` (can be used anywhere).

 ```
 // Equal To